Titulus Regius: Contents

-Richard III promulgated the Titulus Regius to legitimise his seizure of the throne.
+Richard III held Parliament in 1484 which placed on record Titulus Regius which confirmed the legitimacy of his succession to the throne.
 Society of Antiquaries of London.

-Edward's marriage was invalidated because Bishop Robert Stillington testified that the king had precontracted a marriage to Lady Eleanor Butler.
+Following an introduction explaining its confirmatory purpose, the Act enshrined in its body text the full wording of the petition framed by the Lords and Commons in June 1483 to "the High and Myghty Prince Richard Duc of Gloucester" requesting him to accept the crown by reason of the circumstances that rendered the offspring of Edward IV illegitimate.
+Edward IV's Woodville marriage had been invalid according to the testimony of a senior bishop, Robert Stillington, Bishop of Bath and Wells, that the king had already secretly married Lady Eleanor Butler and that she had been living when Edward secretly made a 'pretensed marriage' with Elizabeth Woodville:

-And how also, that at the time of contract of the same pretensed Marriage, and before and long time after, the said King Edward was and stood married and troth-plight to one Dame Eleanor Butler, Daughter of the old Earl of Shrewsbury, with whom the same King Edward had made a precontract of Matrimony, long time before he made the said pretensed Marriage with the said Elizabeth [Woodville] Grey, in manner and form above-said.
+And how also, that at the time of contract of the same pretensed Marriage, and before and long time after, the said King Edward was and stood married and troth-plight to one Dame Eleanor Butler, Daughter of the old Earl of Shrewsbury, with whom the same King Edward had made a precontract of Matrimony, long time before he made the said pretensed Marriage with the said Elizabeth Grey, (Note: Elizabeth Woodville was the widow of John Grey of Groby when she married Edward.) in manner and form above-said.

-The document also claimed that Elizabeth Woodville and her mother had used witchcraft to get the king to marry her.
-Since Richard's brother George, Duke of Clarence, had been executed and attainted, his descendants forfeited all rights to the throne, leaving Richard the true heir.
-For good measure, the document also hinted that George and Edward (born in Ireland and Normandy, respectively) were themselves illegitimate and stated Richard, "born within this land" was the "undoubted son and heir of Richard, late Duke of York".
+The document also claimed that Elizabeth Woodville and her mother had used witchcraft to induce the king to marry her.
+Since Richard's brother George, Duke of Clarence, had been executed and attainted, his descendants forfeited all rights of inheritance, including succession to the throne, leaving Richard the true heir.
+The wording used all possible means to stress Richard's legitimacy, being "born within this land" and being "undoubted son and heir of Richard, late Duke of York".
+This contrasted him with his brothers George and Edward (born in Ireland and Normandy, respectively) about whom there had long been rumours casting doubt on their legitimacy.

 Edward's reign was also criticised, he was said to have led by "sensuality and concupiscence" and delighted in "adulation and flattery" and to have been easily influenced by "persons insolent, vicious and of inordinate avarice", a reference to the Woodville family.
 In contrast, Richard was said to have been a man distinguished by "great wit, prudence, justice, princely courage, and memorable and laudable acts in diverse battles."